EvilJimJafar/genetix/README.md

 ![Minion collecting genes]
 (https://github.com/JimSangwine/genetix/blob/master/images/gif/1.minion.gif)
+*Minions automatically target the nearest gene until all five gene slots have been filled*

 #### Sight radius
 Every minion has a sight radius, outside which no other minion activity is registered.
 As soon as another minion enters its sight radius, the minion’s [basic instinct](https://github.com/JimSangwine/genetix/blob/develop/README.md#basic-instinct) is triggered.
 The sight radius is usually 5px times the size of the minion, but some genes can improve it.